iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 # Motivation

 Switching to a voting-based consensus requires a fast and easy way to determine a nodes initial opinion for every received transaction.
-We need to be able to detect double spends and transactions that try to spend non-existing funds.
+This includes the ability to detect double spends and transactions that try to spend non-existing funds.

-The current way of calculating the ledger state - by summing up all the balance changes in a transactions past cone - does not scale very well and does not allow us to detect double spends efficiently: We would have to constantly perform tip selections and "hope" that we happen to combine two "eventually" conflicting subtangles.
+The current way of calculating the ledger state - by summing up all the balance changes in a transactions past cone - does not scale very well because it requires loading and analyzing a large amount of transactions.
+Furthermore, it lacks a reliable way of detecting double spends: We would have to constantly perform tip selections and "hope" that we happen to combine two "eventually" conflicting subtangles.

-The UTXO model uses a different form of record keeping which enables the validation of transactions in constant time `O(1)`.

-In addition, the proposed model vastly improves the "expressiveness" of the ledger state and enables things like:
+The UTXO model uses a different form of record keeping which enables the validation of transactions in constant time `O(1)` and vastly improves the "expressiveness" of the ledger state by enabling things like:

 + **Colored Coins:** IOTA tokens can be marked with a certain "color".
 This color is retained throughout transfers and gives the tokens a certain "meaning" (i.e. tokenized assets, ressource- and access-tokens ...).